 - The Minotaur of Kid Icarus: Of Myth And Monsters, whose main difficulty comes from having a greater range of attack than Pit without upgrades, which he is unlikely to have when you reach him.
 At best, you can have one that will be lost with a single hit.

-- Tarnesh in Baldur's Gate is a level 5 mage you fight at a point in the game where you, if sticking closely to the main questline, are likely still level 1 and therefore guaranteed to die to his third spell (a triple magic missile), have never fought a mage before, and have at most four party members with their starting equipment.
+- Tarnesh in Baldur's Gate is a level 5 mage you fight at a point in the game where you, if sticking closely to the main questline, are likely still level 1 and therefore almost guaranteed to die to his third spell (a triple magic missile), have never fought a mage before, and have at most four party members with their starting equipment.
 You meet more higher-level mages with scarier spells scant hours later, but beating Tarnesh at that stage of development is more or less a Luck-Based Mission: If he gets to this third spell (which he will always aim at the main character), you're dead.

 - Magus in Chrono Trigger is an unusual example in that he comes in in the middle of the game rather than near the beginning, and is in fact a Climax Boss, but he still qualifies.
 He's the Trope Namer for Barrier Change Boss, and defeating him requires relying on elemental magic (specifically, hitting him with the magic he's using).
 However, if you aren't in a New Game+ and haven't engaged in serious Level Grinding, then by the time you meet him, your magical abilities are likely to still be a bit underdeveloped and you'll probably lack the devastatingly-powerful Double Techs that you develop later in the game, making for a challenging fight.